-SEO, or search engine optimisation (see part 1) is all about winning favour with the search engines.
-As discussed in part 2 of this series, there are many “rules of attraction” you have to follow on your webpage itself (called on-page SEO) when vying for Google’s attention.
+SEO, or search engine optimisation is all about winning favour with the search engines.
+There are many “rules of attraction” you have to follow on your webpage itself (called on-page SEO) when vying for Google's attention.
 This is much like a romantic pursuit!

 When it comes to scoring with the search engines, off-page factors are considered even more important than on-page ones.
 Now, off-page SEO is all about your reputation – what other sites are saying about you and who are relating to you.
 After all, a well-known suitor with a good name stands a way better chance to win the heart of the object of his affection.
 Likewise, if Google can see that you are in good standing with the cyber community, it is more likely to become all googly-eyed over you.